On, In and Under the Water in the Florida Keys

 Boat in or paddle up to Florida’s waterfront restaurants, where seafood and fish are the specialty and the kitchen is always eager to fix your catch.
 Watch the sunset while sipping a frozen margarita on the oceanfront deck of Louie’s Backyard in Key West or order the fresh fish at Conch Republic Seafood, a fave with tourists and locals.

 Bunk on your boat or stay close to the water.
-The 15-room Bay Harbor Lodge on Florida Bay in Islamorada has a private beach and doesn’t charge to use its dock or kayaks.
-Key Largo’s Largo Lodge offers cottage, bay and garden units, complimentary kayaks and a private beach amid 2.5 acres of gardens.
+The 15-room Bay Harbor Lodge on Florida Bay in Key Largo has a private beach and doesn’t charge to use its dock or kayaks.
+Also in Key Largo, Largo Lodge offers cottage, bay and garden units, complimentary kayaks and a private beach amid 2.5 acres of gardens.

-This article was brought to you by The Florida Keys & Key West.
-For more information on planning your visit to The Florida Keys, go to www.fla-keys.com.
+For more information on planning your visit to The Florida Keys, go to fla-keys.com.